dy/ogg-decoder/README.md

 # ogg-vorbis-decoder

-Stripped oggmented decoder, allowing to be used in webworker without need for audio context or audio buffers.
+Stripped oggmented decoder, allowing to be used in webworker without need for audio context or audio buffers.<br/>
 It's 5 times slower than [`decodeAudioData`](decodeAudioData) – well, better than nothing.

 # Usage